03-15-2-08: May Lumber: Home Improvement Store Sales Surge as Lumber Mills Shut Down

 Cyclical and Seasonal Factors

-We are headed toward a cyclical high and a seasonal down period.
+We are headed toward a cyclical high and a seasonal up period.

 Cyclicals Cyclicals Seasonals